 17) When symmetric key credentials are assigned by the MEF for end-to-end security frameworks, the respective end-node needs to retrieve these credentials from the MEF (end-to-end security with symmetric key credentials could also be done with MAF procedures).

 18) The field node may contact the IN-CSE either directly or via a Middle Node CSE.
 In the above descriptions it is assumed that a Middle Node is not present.
 The Middle node needs to register first to its own registrar (IN-CSE Figure 6.x.1-1, before the AE registers to the MN-CSE.

+19) This communication path could be used to exchange information between App-ID Registry Function and CCB, for instance to define sets of testable functional features associated with Application Profiles for which compliance is certified by the CCB.

 Figure 6.x.1-1: Nodes and communication interfaces of the proposed architecture